+Definitely request an extension if you're not prepared to file your actual return on time.
 The late filing penalty can be more expensive than penalties and interest associated with paying late.
 So get your extension request in, then address the nuts and bolts of preparing your return and figuring out what you owe.

 E-File Using a Software Program or Tax Professional

+All the major tax software applications allow you to file an extension using either Form 4868 or Form 7004.
 When you log on to prepare your return, there should be a tab or option for filing an extension.
 There may not even be a charge, although you'll eventually have to pay to prepare the return itself.
 You can use either the personal or home business version of the product to file Form 4868 or use the business version to file Form 7004.
 You can do this immediately, then go back days or weeks later to complete your tax return.

 If You Don't Want to File Online